The PRIMM Method -- Predict, Run, Investigate

 Hello, James!

 Investigate: The + operator joins strings end to end. greeting holds "Hello", then + attaches ", ", then name attaches "James", then + attaches "!".
 If your prediction matched, your mental model of string concatenation is working.
-If you predicted something like Hello James! (missing the comma and space), look again at the second piece: ", " -- the comma and space are inside the quotes, so they are part of the string.
+If you predicted something like Hello James! (missing the comma and space), look again at the second piece: ", ".
+The comma and space are inside the quotes, so they are part of the string.

 Notice what just happened: the AI generated the code, but you did the thinking.
 You read it, predicted the output, and checked whether your understanding was correct.
 That is the core loop of this chapter.